Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Systematic Analysis

 \subsection{Toxic Adjectives in Implicit Malicious Instruction}

-From the results of P6 to P10, we observe that large language models have varying degrees of sensitivity to toxic adjectives.
-ChatGPT is more sensitive to ``offensive" and ``harmful."
-In the ablation experiment, we find that for ChatGPT when explicit normal instructions are placed after, the model's focus is mostly on implicit malicious instructions.
-Once ChatGPT encounters sensitive topics, it basically refuses user requests.
+From the results of P6 to P10 in Table~\ref{table:baseline}, we observe that large language models exhibit varying degrees of sensitivity to toxic adjectives.
+ChatGPT generates relatively fewer unsafe responses for ``harmful" and ``unfriendly."
+However, for BELLE-7B-2M, it generates more toxic content under the words ``offensive" and ``harmful" than the other three words.